Elive2/bug-byte/README.md

 [x] - history
 [x] - reports
-[x] - dev page is showing bugs that havent been assigned [ ] - setup make command
+[x] - dev page is showing bugs that havent been assigned [x] - REPORT IS IN LANDSCAPE BY DEFAULT, change this, or float report middle [ ] - tester bug not showing up
+[ ] - setup make command
 [ ] - installation guide and finalize readme
 [ ] - depoloy to server and verify everything